scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _ntsc:

 TV emulation
-	Emulate composite output to an NTSC TV.
+	Emulates the composite output to an NTSC TV.

 	*ntsc*

 .. _color:

 Color Graphics
-	Use color graphics instead of monochrome.
+	Uses color graphics instead of monochrome.

 	*color*

 .. _scan:

 Show scanlines
-	Darken every other scanline to mimic the look of CRT.
+	Darkens every other scanline to mimic the look of a CRT display.

 	*scanlines*

 .. _mono:

 Always use sharp monochrome text
-	Do not emulate NTSC artifacts for text
+	Does not emulate NTSC artifacts for text

 	*monotext*